Tense scenes on the streets of Derry turn to violence during the Apprentice Boys Parade.

 Civil rights and nationalist leaders attempt to control Catholic youths on the streets of Derry.
-Near the Bogside area of Derry a call goes up for barricades to be erected make sure that the Apprentice Boys Parade does not go in that direction.
+Near the Bogside area of Derry, a call goes up for barricades to be erected to make sure that the Apprentice Boys Parade does not go in that direction.

 John Hume tries to calm a group of young Catholics.

 The streets are packed with people watching the Apprentice Boys parade featuring bands, and members of the Orange Order marching.
 Nationalist protesters sing,

 At Sackville Street stones are thrown at the police who retaliate.
 Despite attempts by older members of the nationalist community to calm the situation, they continue to protest.